 At it’s root, the word yoga means “to yoke” or join together.
 During the posture (or asana) practice, we align the body and breath.
 Asana has traditionally been used to prepare the body for meditation through cultivating suppleness, flexibility, centeredness and strength -- all of which are needed to sit in the stillness of meditation.
 A daily asana practice has been shown to lower blood pressure, improve digestion, inspire mental clarity, improve muscle tone and flexibility, and support balance in the body.
 At HGYS we honor the many benefits of the physical practice of yoga and cherish it’s critical role in creating ease in meditation.

 Meditation is also an important part of a holistic yoga practice.
 When we meditate, we turn our senses inward and meet ourselves.
 Meditation has been shown to improve cardiovascular and immune health, reduce stress, improve concentration, encourage a healthy lifestyle, and increase self-awareness.
 At HGYS we explore various meditation techniques, and deepen in skill through study and practice.

-Through trauma conscious yoga we explore the path to wholeness, and the myriad of ways that trauma is stored and shows up in our bodies, behaviors, and lives.
+Through trauma conscious yoga we explore the path to wholeness, and the myriad of ways that trauma is stored and shows up in our bodies, patterning, culture, and lives.
 By informing our practice of yoga and meditation through this integrative lens, we are better able to assist ourselves in healing, as well as to be able to see what might be unfolding for a student in a classroom setting.
 At HGYS we are committed to a higher level of awareness and integration of the origins, impacts and outcomes of trauma in all aspects of guiding yoga and interactions with participants.